Aletheios/v-drag-drop/README.md

 * `move`: Optional.
 Add this modifier to get a crosshair cursor on the element: `v-draggable.move`

+* `dynamic`: Optional.
+Enables dynamic namespace names.
+When `dynamic` is set, the given namespace attribute is treated as a property ("variable") name; the property must be of type String and must be present in the parent component (can be a computed property).

+    Example:

+    ```javascript
+    Vue.component('my-component', {
+        template: '<div v-draggable:myNamespace.dynamic="myData"></div>',
+        data() {
+            return {
+                myData: { foobar: 42 },
+                myNamespace: 'actualNamespaceName' // can be changed later
+            };
+        }
+    });
+    ```

+    **Note:** The dynamic modifier is required to enable truly dynamic arguments whose values can change later in time.
+By contrast, ["dynamic" arguments in Vue 2.6+](https://vuejs.org/v2/guide/syntax.html#Dynamic-Arguments) are evaluated only once at the beginning and then statically passed to the directive.
+You can use those with `v-drag-drop` if you want, but they won't have the same effect as you'd get with the `dynamic` modifier.

 #### Events

 * `drag-start`: Fired when the user starts dragging.